Gsonovb/DockerVolumeFileWatcher/README.md

 However, if one container modifies the contents of the file, other containers will not receive notification.
 This tool checks the file attributes to determine whether the file is modified.

+## Help document

+You can view the [help document](https://gsonovb.github.io/DockerVolumeFileWatcher) on GitHub pages.

 ## How to Using

 To use this tool, you need to build a docker image to run the program when starting the container.